Sick man of Europe: Post-World War I usage

 After the demise of the Ottoman Empire, writers have described many countries as the "sick men" of Europe or the Old World.

 France

 During the 1950s, France was characterized as the "sick man of Europe", due to a combination of economic issues and a fading optimism since the country was reestablished after World War II.
 In 1953, Paul Reynaud described France as such to the National Assembly.

 A 2007 report by Morgan Stanley referred to France as the "new sick man of Europe".
 This label was reaffirmed in January 2014 by European newspapers such as The Guardian and Frankfurter Allgemeine Zeitung.
 They justified this with France's high unemployment, weak economic growth and poor industrial output.
+In 2025, BBC InDepth Paris correspondent Hugh Schofield wrote that France was at risk at becoming the new Sick Man of Europe.

 Germany

 In the late 1990s, Germany was often labeled with this term because of its economic problems, especially due to the costs of German reunification after 1990, which were estimated to amount to over €1.5 trillion (statement of Freie Universität Berlin).
 It continued to be used in the early 2000s, and as Germany slipped into recession in 2003.
 In contrast, a 2016 article by The Guardian described the German economy under Angela Merkel as a "revival" from the country's previous "sick man" status.
 However, when Germany was experiencing economic issues again in the 2020s, concerns about the "sick man" characterisation reemerged, with Kiel Institute President Moritz Schularick saying: "If Germany does not want to become the 'sick man of Europe' once again, it must now courageously turn its attention to the growth sectors of tomorrow instead of fearfully spending billions to preserve yesterday's energy-intensive industries."